babeoban/countic/README.md

 # countic

-drop in the wall folder for works (for julti, just double click)
+for the wall (specnr): drop in the wall folder to get data

+for julti: works at any directory

+for single instance: drop in .minecraft

 nether.txt = nether entry count